History of Jamaica

 Out of these disturbances came the formation of the first labour unions and the formation of the two major political parties.

-These were the Bustamante industrial Trade Union (BITU) named after the founder, Sir Alexander Bustamante.
+These were the Bustamante Industrial Trade Union (BITU) named after the founder, Sir Alexander Bustamante.
 He was also the founder and leader of the Jamaica Labour Party (JLP), the political party affiliated with the BITU.
-Norman Manley was the founder of the National Workers’ union and the political party the People’s National Party (PNP).
+Norman Manley was the founder of the National Workers’ Union (NWU) and the political party the People’s National Party (PNP).

 Both Sir Alexander Bustamante and Norman Manley were instrumental in Jamaica’s move towards self-government.
 The first general elections under Universal Adult Suffrage was held in December 1944.